 German innovation gets trapped in the very mentality focusing on building quality products ‘Made in Germany’ that the country got well known for.
 Holding on to vertical product improvement, however, obstructs crossing industry barriers, convergence, developing game-changing business models, and coming up with breakthrough innovations with potential for exponential growth and returns.

 Germany – Land of the ‘Hidden Champions’

-Note that mid-size companies make up 80%(!) of German industry and resemble the backbone of the German economy altogether.
+Note that mid-size companies comprise 80%(!) of German industry and resemble the backbone of the German economy altogether.
 According to the Berlin School of Economics and Law, 90% are focused on B2B.

-See if you recognize a few examples for hidden champions that are leading global players:
+See if you recognize a few examples of hidden champions that are leading global players:

 Dixi / ToiToi (portable toilets)